-The village is located by 2.5km from the finca in the southern part of Spain, Andalucia and has approximately 700 inhabitants.
-Shopping in Sedella is limited, but offers a pharmacy, hairdresser, 2 grocery stores, 3 restaurants and 2 bars.
+The village is located at almost 700 meters altitude, approx. 2.5 km from the Finca and has approx. 400 inhabitants.
+Sedella’s retail life is limited, but offers a pharmacy, a hairdresser, a small grocery store, 3 restaurants and 2 bars.

-Sedella is an old traditional village.
-Here you can still see men with loaded mules walking through the streets while the goats are passing through.
-The priest blesses the animals in the city once a year.
+Sedella is a very old, traditional village.
+Here we still see men with loaded mules walking through the streets while the goat herders pass by with their large flocks of goats.
+The priest blesses the animals once a year.

-In Sedella there are fountains where spring water runs all year round and where the mule gets a well earned drink after a hard day’s work.
+In Sedella there are taps where spring water runs all year round and where the mule gets a well earned drink after a hard day’s work.

 Holidays / Parties

 Fiesta de San Anton – According to the traditions, the priest blesses horses, mules – yes, all animals after the fair.
 The villagers go marching behind the effigies of local saints.
 It will be held on the weekend closest to January 17th.

 Easter – March / April with various shows and festivities.